How to Grow, Care and Propagate Goldfish Plant (Columnea gloriosa)

 Watering

-Water Goldfish Plant liberally during the growing period while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Goldfish Plant liberally during the growing period while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Water less during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.